 Super Gourmet (Isla Colon): If you’re traveling for a while, you probably won’t shop here every day, but it’s air-conditioned and you’ll feel that extra pinch of luxury.
 They have the best sandwiches too, prepared before your eyes much like Subway but healthier, heartier and certainly larger.

-Paunch Beach (Isla Colon): My favourite thing about Paunch Beach is that you can choose to lay on the sand or at the uber snug lounge chairs at Paki Point.
+Paunch Beach (Isla Colon): My favorite thing about Paunch beach is that you can choose to lay on the sand or at the uber snug lounge chairs at Paki Point.
 I fondly recall melting into them on many an occasion.
 Accessing Paunch beach will require getting on your bike as it’s off the beaten track on Isla Colon, but it’s a scenic and noteworthy journey – I once caught a glimpse of a crocodile resting in a sideway ditch.
-I pedalled faster.
+I pedaled faster.

 Starfish Beach (Isla Colon): What starfish Beach lacks in waves, it makes up for in abundance of gorgeous echinoderms (starfish to you and me) trickled all over the bottom of the ocean.
-They don’t call it Starfish Beach for nothing.
-The waters are ever so still here, the sounds which will envelop you instead are from the Panamanian families who come scarily well prepared for their beach days with chairs, tables, parasols, board games and multiple coolers.
-Starfish Beach is my favourite place just to lie, watch, breathe and exist.
+The waters are ever so still here, the main sounds that will envelop you are from the Panamanian families who come scarily well prepared for their beach days with chairs, tables, parasols, board games, boom boxes, and multiple coolers.
+There are also a delightful number of beachside restaurants, each selling juicier octopus dishes than the last.
+Starfish Beach is my favorite place to just lie, watch, breathe and exist.
 Don’t leave your snorkel gear at home.

-This was a guest post by Rosie Bell (@thebeachbell), a travel writer, digital content creator, full-time sun seeker, and creator of thebeachbell.com.
+This was a guest post by Rosie Bell (@thebeachbell), a travel writer, editor, author and creator of clubelsewhere.com.
 Have an article, idea, opinion, tips, or just about anything else Panama related you would like to write about on PTY Life?
 Become a guest blogger like Rosie by sending a message to email@example.com.